Fire Feta and Crudite

 Pan Frying (option 2)

 Using a small amount of oil, you can pan fry frozen dumplings.
-Cooking frozen dumplings is a process that takes between 20 and 25 minutes and is best done with a non-stick pan with a thick heavy bottom to distribute the heat better.
+Cooking frozen dumplings is a process that takes between 20 and 25 minutes and is best done with a non-stick pan with a thick heavy bottom to distribute the heat best.

 1. Add two tablespoons of vegetable oil to a pan and heat on medium-high heat.